-BMW AG, the world's biggest premium automaker, said that it may have to rethink its earnings target by August.
+BMW AG, considered as the biggest premium carmaker in the world, said that it may have to rethink its earnings target by August.
 The recovering luxury car markets are being led by China.

-For the first quarter, BMW posted a 2.7% margin at its automobiles segment after the division's earnings before interest and tax (EBIT) exceeded expectations by 35% to reach 291 million euros ($388 million).
+For the first quarter, BMW posted a 2.7 percent margin at its automobiles segment after the division's earnings before interest and tax (EBIT) exceeded expectations by 35 percent to reach EUR291 million ($388 million).

-Ellinghorst said that if BMW has a global record of 2,000-3,000 dollar -or euro- better transaction price per vehicle, then it should be considered a huge tailwind for these guys.
-He estimates that under these circumstances, it's possible for BMW to add almost 3.5 billion in earnings on sales of 1.35 million vehicles.
+According to Ellinghorst, if BMW has a global record of 2,000-3,000 dollar -or euro- better transaction price per vehicle, then it should be considered a huge tailwind for these guys.
+He estimates that under these circumstances, it's possible for BMW to add almost EUR3.5 billion in earnings on sales of 1.35 million vehicles.